SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### FHS

 FHS  Filesystem Hierarchy Standard
-FHS (Filesystem Hierarchy Standard) is the Linux spec for ⟮c1;directory structure⟯ source code should be in src for reference only
+FHS (Filesystem Hierarchy Standard) is the Linux spec for ⟮c+;directory structure⟯ source code should be in src for reference only

 ###### /sys